TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 Control Measures

-1. Before the project starting IRATA Level 03 supervisor must inspect & certify that all rope access equipment is safe & ready to use, that should be documented and handover to ARIIFM HSE Advisor.
+1. Before the project starts IRATA Level 03 supervisor must inspect & certify that all rope access equipment is safe & ready to use, which should be documented and handover to ARIIFM HSE Advisor.

-2. IRATA Level 03 supervisor must do a daily visual check on all rope access equipment and sign / confirm on logbook it’s done to be countersigned by RIIFM operation supervisor.
+2. IRATA Level 03 supervisor must do a daily visual check on all rope access equipment and sign/confirm on the logbook it’s done to be countersigned by the RIIFM operation supervisor.

 3. Establish and implement permit to work system.